-3. Community

-North Sydney is home to several environmental, humanitarian, religious and social groups all working together towards a better Australia.
+3. North Sydney is a cohesive and engaged community North Sydney is home to several environmental, humanitarian, religious and social groups all working together towards a better Australia.

 It is telling that we were one of the first electorates to stand up for independent representation in 2022, and one of the few to vote for an Indigenous Voice to Parliament in the 2023 referendum.
 We respect and value our cultural diversity, with half of our population born overseas and a third speaking a language other than English at home.